keyboard_arrow_up

 Powered Feeder

-A part of a belt conveyor that is used to move products horizontally onto an incline conveyor.
+A powered segment at the beginning of a conveyor, used to load items horizontally onto an incline conveyor.

 Pressure Roller